BrightcoveOS/App-Cloud-Demos/README.md

 * **i18n:** Demonstrates multiple language support at the HTML layer using JavaScript templates, properties files, and parameterized content feeds.

+* **media-upload:** Demonstrates how to upload photos to a remote server using the methods and events of `bc.device.mediaUpload`.

 * **news-reader:** Demonstrates how to create a simple news view from an RSS feed.